Concrete or Travertine? Choosing the Types of Pavers for Your Patio

-A well-maintained yard will leave you enjoying your outdoor space more and having beautiful curb appeal can add 5-10% valueto your home as well.
+A well-maintained yard will leave you enjoying your outdoor space more and having beautiful curb appeal can add 5-10% value to your home as well.

 The simplest way to have your home looking top-notch is by laying pavers in your walkways and patio area.
 It may